 5 Night/ 6 Days

 This morning’s excursion takes you to Amber Fort.
 Riding on elegantly caparisoned elephants, approach the palace in the traditional way.
 The high gateways allow us to enter on these broad ‐backed animals.
 Amber was once the ancient capital of Jaipur.
-Construction of the fortress‐palace started in 1592 by Raja Man Singh, the Rajput Commander of Akbar’s army.
+Construction of the fortress‐palace started in 1592 by Raja Man Singh, the Rajput The King Of Jaipur.

 After breakfast drive to Jodhpur.
 You will be met on arrival and transferred to the hotel.